drtaul/zmnotify/README.md

 Change log:
+  - 0.3.8  added handling for exception in monitor audit where auth token expired
   - 0.3.6  bug fix relating to initial setup of occupied vs unoccupied. tested with pyzm verion 0.1.14
   - 0.3.1  Stability/bug fixes